AlexCrownshaw/Fourier_Transform_Visualiser/ReadMe.md

 # Fourier Transform Visualiser
 This project allows users to create their own complex time domain waveforms before converting to the frequency domain using a discrete Fourier transform.
-This project also includes a visualiser module which can create animated gifs showing the complex components of each frequency bin, offering some insight to teh inner workings of the Fourier transform
+This project also includes a visualiser module which can create animated gifs showing the complex components of each frequency bin, offering some insight to the inner workings of the Fourier transform

 ## Installation
 ```commandline